 Irene is a Canadian manager who has worked in the private and plural sectors.
-After reading an early draft of this book, she said “I’d like to do something.
+After reading an early draft of this book, she said: “I’d like to do something.
 I just don’t know where to start.”
 This became The Irene Question in the book, and has occupied much of Henry’s attention ever since.
-What can each of us do, and what can all of us do—in our communities, associations, businesses, and governments?
+What can each of us do, and all of us together do—in our communities, associations, businesses, and governments?
 The answers, it turns out, are numerous—witness all the activities of concerned people the world over, from marching in protests to growing their social economies.
 Lacking, however, has been a vision to consolidate these efforts into a widespread movement for global reformation.

-On the drive back to Montreal from the retreat, Henry and Jeremiah Lee, a consultant in Boston, went through the clauses of the American Declaration of Independence, one by one, and began to draft clauses for today’s interdependence, using the wording of the original declaration where helpful.
-Many drafts later, the nine of us who participated in the creation of this document (listed first in the signatories) agreed that this declaration was ready to be posted—for 2020 vision.
+On the drive back to Montreal from the retreat, Henry and Jeremiah went through the clauses of the American Declaration of Independence, one by one, and began to draft clauses for today’s interdependence, using the wording of the original declaration when helpful.
+Many drafts later, the nine of us (listed first in the signatories) agreed that this declaration was ready to be posted—for 2020 vision.

 Since then, three people who had come across the Declaration—Anders Indset, Heather Frank, and Jackie Rourke—and expressed an interest in extending its reach, have joined Henry and Simon Hudson on a steering committee to help spark the kind of movement necessary for global change.